The Texas State Senate: District 22

 On September 11, 2001, when American Airlines Flight 77 was crashed just yards away from his second floor Pentagon office, Brian was critically wounded and severely burned.
 Of the burns that covered more than 60 percent of his body, nearly half were third degree in severity.
 Today, following 39 operations, months of hospitalization and numerous skin grafts, Brian has made a miraculous recovery.
 Despite physical limitations, he testifies not only to his physical healing, but the ultimate miracle of grace through Christ.
 He was awarded the Purple Heart for wounds received that day.
 Upon retirement in July 2004, he was awarded the Legion of Merit.

-Brian and Mel have been married for 26 years and they have one son, Matt, who a recent graduate of Texas Tech University.
-They attend Lakeside Baptist Church in Granbury.
+Brian and Mel have been married for 27 years and they have one son, Matt, who is a recent graduate of Texas Tech University.
+The Birdwells attend Lakeside Baptist Church in Granbury.

 [ MORE ... ]